 - How does a school support children who get behind?
 Or children with SEND?

-Please click here to see the webinar, Why just ‘doing’ music isn’t enough – presented by Mark Phillips HMI, Ofsted Lead for Music.
+Why just ‘doing’ music isn’t enough – presented by Mark Phillips HMI, Ofsted Lead for Music.
 The webinar explores the Ofsted framework, the importance of a well planned sequenced music curriculum, deep dives and much more!